Azure-Samples/azure-ml-federated-learning/docs/examples_benchmark.md

 ## Training Overhead

-For training overhead, the main question of interest is mainly two-fold: 1.
+For training overhead, there are two main questions of interest: 1.
 What is the extra wall-clock time spent on training with FL, compared to train a regular centralized model, but only with 1/#silo of the data.
-2. What is the extra computing time (summed from all silos) spent on training with FL, compared to train a regular centralzied model with data from all silos combined.
-Thie first point is important as they indicate how quickly customers can get their model results, and the second point is essential as an indication of the money that customers will spend on computing resource.
-For this reason, we tested 3 models -- "FL" for model trained with FL in 3 silos, "Centralized-1/3" for 1 model with 1/3 data, and "Centralized-1" for 1 model with all data combined.
+2. What is the extra computing time (summed from all silos) spent on training with FL, compared to train a regular centralized model with data from all silos combined.
+The first point is important as it indicates how quickly customers can get their model results, and the second point is essential as it is an indication of the money that customers will spend on computing resource.
+For this reason, we tested 3 models: "FL" for model trained with FL in 3 silos, "Centralized-1/3" for 1 model with 1/3 data, and "Centralized-1" for 1 model with all data combined.

 ### PNEUMONIA
 <p align="center">